UNSW-oceanography/AMDOT-EXT-Tutorials/README.md

 This script demonstrates how to:

 * Load in the Maria Island AMDOT-EXT data product directly from the AODN thredds server using OPenDAP
+* Extract variables and convert time
+* Select data during the longest surface marine heatwave and export as a CSV file

+### Notes
+If using R/Python, you will need to install the required package/s.
+If using Python and are getting errors when running the code it could be that you are using different package versions.
+Please check the environment file ('AMDOT-EXT_py312.yml') for a list of package versions used for writing the tutorials.

+If you wish to save the data files, you will need to modify 'saving_path' to include your chosen local directory.

 <br><br>